pryvyd9/AzgaarToCK3/Readme.md

 - Map painting is not perfect.

 ## Multiplayer
-- use "[UMMS]Ultimate Modded Multiplayer Solver:null checksum" mod
+- use [[UMMS]Ultimate Modded Multiplayer Solver:null checksum](https://steamcommunity.com/sharedfiles/filedetails/?id=3227254722) mod
 - use IronyModManager to export playset with custom mod and friends should import the exported file

 ## Usage